christo/loquacious/README.md

     * camera audio/video capture codec support
     * consider non-web components for production installation (tradeoffs?)
 * [ ] what about full mobile web app with mic & camera?
-    * [x] basic feasibility - works ok but testing is horrible
+    * [x] basic feasibility - works OK but testing is horrible
     * [ ] how to get dev console or logs etc. from ios chrome
     * [ ] might ios safari work better than ios chrome?
     * [ ] test android chrome